Laws and Policies

 - Notification relative to getting immediate assistance in the emergency.

-In addition to the communicator, timely warning notices are placed on the hospital's web site for student, staff, and public access.
+In addition to MIR3, timely warning notices are placed on the hospital's web site for student, staff, and public access.
 Timely warning notices and specific requirements of the policy are posted on the schools' bulletin boards and classroom areas.